 People continued to visit for the following twelve days.
 Many of them were people Master Chandler had helped during the year, coming to return the charity they had received.
 The tributes flowed in.
 Most of them went right back out again with other needy people.

-In spite of all the visitors, Dean and Robin each got a chance to visit the local marketplace separately.
+Despite all the visitors, Dean and Robin each got a chance to visit the local marketplace separately.
 Elizabeth had already run her errands, long after conferring with Robin as far as funding went.
 On each of the twelve days, Elizabeth served a piece of fruit or some other sweetmeat to everyone.
 She also smiled with yet another secret, this time a happy one.

 The big day, of course, was Twelfth Day.
 Again, the neighbors were expected.
 But that morning was reserved for Master Chandler and his new household.
 Elizabeth produced a magnificent breakfast for the occasion.
-After they had eaten, all hurried away to their respective rooms to gather together all the secrets they had been so carefully guarding.
+After they had eaten, all hurried away to their respective rooms to gather all the secrets they had been so carefully guarding.
 They returned to the best room minutes later, tense with happy anticipation.

 Elizabeth displayed her gifts first.

-“Robin said I could have some money, and I was able to get some linen, and wool.”
+“Robin said I could have some money, and I was able to get some linen and wool.”
 She displayed the two shirts and the cloak.
 “Here, Dean, this one is for you, and this shirt is for you, Robin.
 And, Master Chandler, you may have your cloak on one condition.”

 “What is that, my daughter?”
 Master Chandler’s eyes glowed.

 “That you not give it away.
 Do you promise?
 You must have something to keep you warm, or you’ll catch your death.”

 Master Chandler laughed.
 “I must promise then, I will not give it away.”
 He took the cloak gladly.
 “Now, I must present my gifts.
 Master Robin, behold your first mold, and the tools to carve it with.
 I have the same for you, Master Dean.”